okta/okta-spring-boot/README.md

 Okta Spring Boot Starter
 ========================

-Okta's Spring Boot Starter will enable your Spring Boot application to work with Okta via OAuth 2.0.
+Okta's Spring Boot Starter will enable your Spring Boot application to work with Okta via OAuth 2.0/OIDC.
 Jump to our [quickstart](https://developer.okta.com/quickstart/#/angular/java/spring) to see how to configure various clients or follow along below to use curl.

+**NOTE:** If you need support for Spring Boot 1.5.x, use version version 0.6.

 **NOTE:** This library works with Spring Boot 1.5 and 2.0.0+.
 Support for Spring Boot 2.1 is currently under development.